 Increased monocultures and effects of climate change are reshaping nature as we know it, leaving a poor variety of nutrients for honey bees to consume and thrive.

-The indiscriminate use of pesticides is killing bees around the world.
+The indiscriminate use of large-scale treatments is killing bees around the world.

 WHY SHOULD YOU CARE?